apache/airflow/docs/stable-rest-api/migration.rst

 Health endpoint
 ^^^^^^^^^^^^^^^
-The operation previously performed in the experimental REST API endpoint to check the health status have changed from
+The operation previously performed in the experimental REST API endpoint to check the health status has changed from

 .. http:get:: /api/experimental/test